"The sacred community is primarily the universe community, not the human community.

 I guarantee you will be inspired.

 My teaching has always been informed by my experiences from around the world.
-With the growth of Internet-based educational opportunities for both student and teacher alike, my approach to teaching is ever being re-adapted.
-The classroom, finally, is no longer a four-walled, clinically arranged room with tables, chairs, and a podium.
+The classroom, finally, is no longer a four-walled arranged room with chairs, whiteboard, and a podium.
 The entire world is our learning space.
-And I am pleased to take you there through the courses in art, travel, and culture that I teach.
+From my home in Siem Reap, Cambodia, I am pleased to take you there through the courses I present in art, travel, and culture.